 For oral use only.
 Not for injection.

-Posology: The vaccination series consists of three ready-to-use liquid doses of RotaTeq administered orally to infants.
+The vaccination series consists of 3 ready-to-use liquid doses of RotaTeq administered orally to infants.

-The first dose of RotaTeq should be administered at 6 to 12 weeks of age; the subsequent doses should be administered at 4- to 10-week intervals.
-The third dose should not be given after 32 weeks of age.
+The 1st dose of RotaTeq should be administered at 6-12 weeks of age; the subsequent doses should be administered at a minimum interval of 4 weeks between each dose.

 There are no restrictions on the infant's consumption of food or liquid, including breast milk, either before or after vaccination with RotaTeq.